removeEventListener()

 This rule applies when removeEventListener()

-is called with a newly created function.
+is called with a wrong listener.

 The removeEventListener()